 Payu (Tony Jaa) and Long Fei (Tiger Hu Chen, Man of Ti Chi) are guns for hire.
 They’re currently on what they think is a humanitarian mission to rescue hostages.
 But the only thing this group of killers wants to rescue is their leader Collins (Scott Adkins) who is being held at an MI-6 black site.
 In the mayhem, Jaka’s (Iko Uwais) wife takes a bullet and dies in his arms.

 Once Jaka tracks down Payu and Long Fei and learns the truth, the three join forces to get revenge.
 By now, Collins and his crew have been hired to kill Xian (Celina Jade) an heiress who intends to donate a fortune to combating the local cartels.

-Speaking of fights, the incredible cast, which also includes former UFC champion Michael Bisping (xXx: Return of Xander Cage, Den Of Thieves) and JeeJa Yanin (Chocolate, Red Phoenix), means there’s all manner of martial arts styles on display.
+Speaking of fights, the incredible cast, which also includes former UFC champion Michael Bisping (xXx: Return of Xander Cage, Never Back Down: Revolt) and JeeJa Yanin (Chocolate, Red Phoenix), means there’s all manner of martial arts styles on display.
 And there are plenty of well-choreographed brawls to display them in.
 Everyone gets a chance to show off their moves.